Tennessee State Route 18

-State Route 18 (abbreviated SR 18) is a primary state highway in south-central West Tennessee.
-SR 18 is a two-lane facility throughout the majority of its length through the state with the exception being in Bolivar, Tennessee.
+State Route 18 (SR 18) is a primary state highway in south-central West Tennessee.
+SR 18 is a two-lane facility throughout the majority of its length through the state with, the exception the part in Bolivar.
 SR 18 has a short concurrency with US 64 and also with SR 125 at Bolivar.

 Route description

 Fayette County

-SR 18 begins in extreme southeastern Fayette County in West Tennessee at the northern terminus of Mississippi Highway 7, approximately 1.2 miles north of Michigan City, Mississippi, as a rural two lane route.
-This route continues in a northeasterly direction through rural Fayette County and briefly overlaps SR 57 at the communities of La Grange and Grand Junction near the Hardeman county line.
+SR 18 begins in extreme southeastern Fayette County in West Tennessee at the northern terminus of Mississippi Highway 7, approximately 1.2 mi north of Michigan City, Mississippi, as a rural two-lane route.
+This route continues in a northeasterly direction through rural Fayette County and briefly overlaps with SR 57 at the communities of La Grange and Grand Junction near the Hardeman County line.

 Hardeman County

 At Bolivar, SR 18 continues its northeasterly trek through the city as Tennessee Street and is also overlapped with US 64.
 SR 18 is a four-lane undivided highway while overlapped with US 64 and passes nearby the site of the Western State Mental Health Institute on the western outskirts of the city.
 At the Hardeman County Courthouse, SR 18 breaks away from US 64 and turns left on North Main Street.
 Also at this location, SR 125 begins a 3.12 mi hidden overlap with SR 18 at the courthouse.
 Outside the Bolivar city limits, SR 18/SR 125 continue north through the Hatchie River bottoms before reaching the community of Shandy.
-At Shandy, the SR 18 & SR 125 overlap ends with SR 125 turning north on Silerton Road toward Chickasaw State Park.
+At Shandy, the SR 18/SR 125 overlap ends with SR 125 turning north on Silerton Road toward Chickasaw State Park.
 SR 18 in northern Hardeman County traverses sparsely populated farmland and swampland and intersects with SR 138 and SR 100.
-The junction of SR 18 & SR 100 is a grade-separated diamond interchange where SR 18 expands briefly to a four-lane divided highway.
+The junction of SR 18 and SR 100 is a grade-separated diamond interchange where SR 18 expands briefly to a four-lane divided highway.
 North of this intersection, SR 18 resumes its northbound routing towards Jackson as a rural two-lane highway.